 If you want your grain salad to hold well all week, choose heartier vegetables or fruits that won’t get mushy or spoil quickly.

 - Grains: any whole grain will work, but we recommend against using oats.
 Choose intact whole grains that keep their shape like brown rice, farro, quinoa, barley, and spelt.
 Refined grains like white rice can also be used, but the salad won’t be as nutritious.

 - Beans: any variety will work.
 If using canned beans, look for low-sodium options.
 Sodium-free options can also work, but from the culinary perspective, beans taste better when salt is added during the cooking process as opposed to afterwards.

-- Vegetables: fresh, frozen, or canned can all work.
+- Vegetables: fresh, frozen, or canned all work.
 Thaw frozen vegetables overnight.
 Drain and rinse canned vegetables to remove excess sodium.

 - Fruit: use fresh or dried.
 Don’t use frozen fruit; it gets mushy when thawed and won’t provide the right texture.

 - Dressing: any type of dressing will work.
 We prefer vinaigrettes to creamy dressings for nutrition reasons, but we realize that creamy types can be delicious too!
 If purchasing a creamy dressing, look for ingredients that you can recognize and pronounce.
 Pesto is another tasty option too.

 Remember that this is a base recipe, so the goal is for you to customize it to your taste!

 Use our formula as a guide, but don’t be afraid to change the ratios or add extra ingredients, including spices.